lghackett/ARE212-section/README.md

  Working example: forking the ARE212 repository

-### April 8: Kernel regression: lambda functions and list comprehensions
-* Writing kernel regression functions
-* Using list comprehensions to generate data
-* Using lambda functions to pass functions to other functions
-* Basic plotting

 ### April 15: Making our own minimum-variance OLS estimator (class)
 * Introduction to the minimizer function